sreekanath/Phase-7/AWS/VPC/VPC-Practice.md

 		After you created the Subnet --> choose subnet --> Actions --> Modify auto-assign IP settings --> Enable Auto-assign IPv4.

-Try: Create an instance by specifying the above details. and try to connect.
+**Try this**: Create an instance by specifying the above details. and try to connect.

 #### Step-3: Create IGW

 		attach to VPC (after IGW created)
 		Attach to Route Table (Edit Routes)

-Try: Try to connect to EC2 instance now.
+**Try this**: Try to connect to EC2 instance now.

 This is called public subnet.